What obstacles have you had to contend with during your legal career that related to your gender?

 From the perspective of gender equality how does the environment which you work in now compare to the one you began your career in?

-In general do you feel the legal profession within your jurisdiction treats women and men equally?
+In general do you feel the legal profession within your jursidiction treats women and men equally?

 Are there any initiatives to promote gender equality in the legal profession in your jurisdiction?

-Do you feel women are well represented at partner level and in management positions in firms within your jurisdiciton?
+Do you feel women are well represented at partner level and in management positions in firms within the country where you are based?